kavyashankarskkc0625/Predicting-Smartphone-Addiction-Kaggle-643-/README.md

 # Predicting Smartphone Addiction

 Project skeleton for modeling and analyzing smartphone addiction risk.
-# 📱 Phone Usage Addiction Prediction
+# 📱 Predicting Smartphone Addiction

 A machine learning project for predicting whether a person is likely to be classified as **phone-use addicted** based on behavioral, screen-time, productivity, sleep, notification, app-usage, stress, gender, and academic-impact features.